 Many familiar plants in our gardens, fields, and along roadsides are not native to New Hampshire.
 While the majority cause no harm to natural habitat or managed farms and forests, some do and are considered invasive plants.
 Invasive plants can reduce biodiversity, imperil rare species, reduce wildlife habitat by eliminating native foods or changing cover or nest sites, degrade water quality, reduce forest and farm crop production, and cause human health problems.

 Using your wildlife conservation plan and natural resources inventory as a guide, you can start working on conservation projects to protect important habitats in your community.
 Habitat protection is often one of the primary reasons many landowners choose to conserve their land.
 Now is the time to initiate conversations with landowners who may be interested voluntarily conserving their land for wildlife habitat.
 Learn from some landowners who conserved their land with wildlife in mind.

 Many potentially useful observations of wildlife are made by landowners, recreationists, birders, hunters and fishermen, foresters, and general wildlife enthusiasts.
 Through NH Wildlife Sightings, professionals and other citizens can report their wildlife observations.

 Towns have limited resources to conserve land.
 A conservation plan or land conservation selection criteria can help your conservation commission prioritize projects to pursue for permanent land conservation.
+This is also a proactive approach to protect key resources ahead of time.
 A community conservation plan will help you educate landowners, new commission members, other town officials, and the general public about important natural resources in your community.
 It will also demonstrate to potential funding entities that you are operating in a professional manner.